Course Content and Outcome Guide for G 200D Effective Winter 2016

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces basic concepts in geology through lecture and field trip.
 Content varies based on site location.
 Prior geology experience recommended.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description